-To sustain this free service, we receive affiliate commissions via some of our links.
+To keep the lights on, we receive affiliate commissions via some of our links.
 Our review process.

-Dog activity monitors do just what they sound like they would do: They monitor the activity level — or lack thereof — of your dog.
-It can be used to track when they play, nap, or walk over the course of a day and to find your pup if they’re lost.
-You can even use it to keep tabs on who’s hanging out with your dog when you’re not around.
-Other common features include:
+Dog activity monitors do just what they sound like they would do: they monitor the activity level — or lack thereof — of your dog.
+Use it to track when they play, nap, or walk over a day and to find your pup if it’s lost.
+You can also use it to keep tabs on who’s hanging out with your dog when you’re not around.

 - Bluetooth capabilities to see who’s with your dog at any given time

 - Progress trackers to monitor how often your pup is active (compared to similar dogs)